 If you need Board materials translated and/or are planning to attend the Board meetings and need language or hearing assistance, please contact Customer Service at 973-275-5555 so arrangements can be made.

-Special meetings of the Board of Directors of the New Jersey Transit Corporation, NJ TRANSIT Rail Operations, Inc., NJ TRANSIT Bus Operations, Inc., NJ TRANSIT Mercer, Inc., and NJ TRANSIT Morris, Inc. will be held virtually on Monday, July 27, 2020 beginning at 6:00 p.m.
+The next regularly scheduled meetings of the Board of Directors of the New Jersey Transit Corporation, NJ TRANSIT Rail Operations, Inc., NJ TRANSIT Bus Operations, Inc., NJ TRANSIT Mercer, Inc., and NJ TRANSIT Morris, Inc. will be held virtually on Thursday, November 12, 2020 beginning at 6:00 p.m.

-PUBLIC COMMENT REGISTRATION: Members of the public must pre-register to provide public comments on the agenda item.
-Members of the public who wish to provide public comments ON THE AGENDA ITEM ONLY should use the “BOARD MEETING PUBLIC COMMENTS” REGISTRATION FORM on the website.
-The deadline to pre-register is 9:00 a.m.
-Friday, July 24, 2020.
+- PUBLIC COMMENT REGISTRATION: Members of the public who wish to provide public comments should use the “BOARD MEETING PUBLIC COMMENTS” REGISTRATION FORM on the website.
+The deadline to pre-register is 5:00 p.m. on Wednesday, November 11, 2020.
 We recommend using Microsoft Edge, Google Chrome, Firefox, or Safari for the best experience.

 Governor Phil Murphy

 Governor Phil Murphy, as he says, "grew up in a family that was middle class on a good day," the youngest of four children with only one parent who graduated high school.
 His upbringing - where religion, a strong work ethic, education, and civic awareness were pillars of family life - shaped his values, his priorities, and the leader he is today.